tungstenfabric/docs/tungsten-fabric-service-provider-focused-features-guide/vrouter-mac-ip-learning-and-bfd-for-pods.rst

 This enables the vRouter agent to learn the MAC address-IP address of the pods connected to the virtual network.

-In release 2011, Contrail Networking also supports Bidirectional Forwarding and Detection (BFD) based health check to verify the liveliness of a pod.
-In the Contrail Command user interface (UI), you must create a BFD health check service, where the **Health Check Type** is assigned as **VN IP List**.
+In release 2011, Tungsten Fabric also supports Bidirectional Forwarding and Detection (BFD) based health check to verify the liveliness of a pod.
 The BFD session is enabled for a list of target IP addresses.
-In release 2011, Contrail Networking supports IPv4 target IP addresses.
+In release 2011, Tungsten Fabric supports IPv4 target IP addresses.
 The vRouter agent learns these IP addresses through the MAC address - IP address learning feature.
 The BFD health check session is initiated, when the vRouter agent learns the target IP